wp-plugins/formidable/readme.txt

 * PRO: Switch the cancel link to edit link after a form is submitted with in-place-edit and ajax
 * PRO: Switched front-end ajax to use hooks (frm_ajax_{controller}_{action})
 * PRO: Call ajax later on the init hook to prevent php notices when WooCommerce is active
+* PRO: Delete entries on the same page as the frm-entry-links shortcode, and added a confirmation message: confirm="Are you sure?"
+* PRO: Allow for quotation marks in field labels for the csv export
+* PRO: Correctly check if jQuery on() function exists

 = 1.06.11 =
 * Added styling classes: two thirds, scroll box, columns (frm_first_two_thirds, frm_last_two_thirds, frm_scroll_box, frm_total, frm_two_col, frm_three_col, frm_four_col, )